HC·H2 | Helmholtz Hydrogen Cluster

 Only hydrogen produced from green energy is sustainable.
 If hydrogen and oxygen are then recombined, they react to form water and release energy.
 It is this released energy that we aim to use.

-“Water will be the coal of the future.”
+‘Water is the coal of the future’

 First of all, hydrogen does not actually have a colour.
 It is invisible.
 Whenever we speak about green, grey, or blue hydrogen, we do so to distinguish between the different methods of hydrogen production.
 Or we use a colour to indicate whether or not the hydrogen was produced in a carbon-neutral manner.
 The real question, therefore, is how many ways of producing hydrogen are there?